EPFL-LCSB/remind/README.rst

 The package is available for both python and matlab.
 The results in the preprint are generated with the python version.

-The package is developed using python 3.6 and run in Docker (20.10.6) containers.
+The package is developed using python 3.6 and run in Docker (20.10.21) containers.
-Tested with solvers cplex (v12.8.0) and gurobi(v9.1.2) (default implemented on cplex_interface)
+Tested with solvers cplex (v12.8.0) and gurobi(v9.1.2)

 Recommended to be run in docker containers, with dedicated solver installed.
 `Setting up the python API of cplex <https://www.ibm.com/docs/en/icos/12.8.0.0?topic=cplex-setting-up-python-api>`_  in case docker based installation is not used